Could you be a Community Engagement Volunteer?

-Our Community Volunteers are engagement champions that support fire safety education and complement our Firefighter’s work.
-Working across our council areas they help us reduce the number of accidental house fires, fire deaths and injuries.
+Our Community Engagement Volunteers are involved in their own community supporting fire safety education and complement our Firefighters’ work.
+Operating across a number of council areas, they help us reduce the number of accidental house fires, fire deaths and injuries.

 To serve our diverse community, we welcome volunteers from all backgrounds and walks of life to help us keep people safe from the dangers of fire.